 As Bluetooth technology continues to improve, and as the ability to track assets indoors with high accuracy becomes a reality, finding your friends in a packed concert may become a much easier task.
 Gone are the days of yelling into the phone over loud music or trying to find your friend group based on directions from a text message.

-To unlock this use case, wearable Bluetooth devices would be worn by concertgoers.
+To unlock this Applications, wearable Bluetooth devices would be worn by concertgoers.
 These could potentially, of course, double as the “wearable ticket” we just mentioned.
 Attendees wearing these bracelets could be “tracked” via a pre-installed indoor positioning system, and anyone who has permission to view their friend’s location can do so via an application on their mobile device.

 Wearable Devices for Concerts